-The EV evolution could very well overturn the market in fleeting years.
+The EV evolution could very likely overturn the market in fleeting years.
 Besides a change in everyday life, there will be a ripple effect in the fastener industry's supply to the automotive market.
 A gasoline-powered vehicle uses about 2,000 screws.
-Converting to an EV will reduce 30% which is around 600 screws used.
-In light of this, Fastener World picked the book - "The Last Driver's License Holder Has Already Been Born: How Rapid Advances in Automotive Technology Will Disrupt Life as We Know It and Why This Is a Good Thing", written by Mario Herger, founder and CEO of Enterprise Garage Consultancy, as our book review for the month.
+Converting to an EV will reduce 30% of total fasteners used which is around 600 pieces.
+In light of this, Fastener World picked the book - "The Last Driver's License Holder Has Already Been Born: How Rapid Advances in Automotive Technology will Disrupt Life as We Know It and Why This is a Good Thing", written by Mario Herger, founder and CEO of Enterprise Garage Consultancy, as our book review for the month.